RecieverofMemory/Chromaton/README.md

 No licence for Chromaton.
 It's yours.
 It's mine.
 Whatever.
 It's ours.

-Build chromaton on Ubuntu 16.04 (No working Windows guide yet but you can try in the doc folder following build-msw.md, there is a bounty if you are sucessful)
+Build chromaton on Ubuntu 16.04 (No working Windows guide yet but you can try in the doc folder following build-msw.md, there is a bounty if you are successful)
 -------------------

 *You will need 2 GB or more RAM on your device or else use SWAP to get it, search about SWAP for more info.